 For the entire agricultural revolution we’ve been destroying great stands of oaks, maples, and entire ecosystems so that we can grow plants that are giving us some of the exact same nutrient capacities of the ecosystems we have destroyed, and in many circumstances, far less.
 These ecosystems that were before wheat, corn and soy, are far superior in nutrients and life giving nourishment.
 It’s not about solely food quantity anymore.
 It’s not about how much food we can grow.
 It’s about the quality of the food, and ecosystem resiliency where the food grows, too.
 In a monocrop of corn all of these things are vacant.

 How to Harvest

 I will focus on Quercus Rubra, because it is the Oak that I most often harvest from in my area of the world.
-However, almost all of these experiences are transferable to other species of Oak.
+However, many of these experiences are transferable to other species of Oak.
 You can begin to collect this nourishing food in September in Northern Ontario.
 The best time to go searching for them is after a windy day.
 You can also climb up into trees and knocking down the acorns with a stick, which sounds like a pretty sweet date night for you and your love (or dog) to me.
 However, you have to be sure they’re good to eat!

 Here’s some ways to tell if the acorn isn’t good to eat: